Roasted Carrots and Parsnips

 CANDIED SWEET CARROTS – Learn how to make a simple vegetable side dish and turn it into something fabulous that almost tastes like candy.

-ROASTED POTATOES AND CARROTS - This is the recipe I make almost every single week.
-It's so simple, and quite literally, everybody loves it.
+ROASTED POTATOES AND CARROTS – I make this recipe almost every week.
+It’s so simple, and quite literally, everybody loves it.

 Roasted Carrots and Parsnips In a Bourbon-Sugar Glaze